A Reality Check on SBOM-based Vulnerability Management: An Empirical Study and A Path Forward: Evaluation

 \subsection{Case Study: Transition from Weak to Strong PM}

 We present a concrete real-world case demonstrating how to generate an accurate SBOM using a lock file from a repository managed by a weak PM.
 Specifically, we analyze the \texttt{gym} repository from \texttt{OpenAI}'s GitHub repository. \texttt{gym} is a widely used Python library for reinforcement learning, with over 1,315 dependent packages and 60,881 third-party projects relying on it, making it one of the most popular reinforcement learning libraries~\cite{farama2022announcement}.
-However, \texttt{gym} employs the weak package manager \texttt{pip} and uses \texttt{requirements.txt} to manage its dependencies.
+However, prioritizing native compatibility, \texttt{gym} employs the weak PM \texttt{pip}, the official PM of \texttt{Python}, and uses \texttt{requirements.txt} to manage its dependencies.
 As discussed earlier, this project file does not capture indirect dependencies, potentially leading SBOM tools to produce inaccurate results.

 We use the \texttt{requirements.txt} file as the input for both of the previously mentioned SBOM generators.
 In the \texttt{requirements.txt} file, 15 dependencies are explicitly listed.
 However, both \texttt{Syft} and \texttt{Trivy} detect only 5 dependencies.
 Further investigation reveals that these detected dependencies are constrained strictly by the \texttt{==} operator, while dependencies specified with a version range (e.g., \texttt{>=}) are not identified.
 Moreover, a discrepancy is observed between the two tools.
 In the \texttt{requirements.txt} file, the dependency \texttt{typing\_extensions} is altered to \texttt{typing-extensions} by \texttt{Trivy}, whereas \texttt{Syft} retains the original format.